High School Sports Allowed To Resume As COVID-19 Case Rates Decline In California

 The guidelines require teams to provide information about risk to all the parents and guardians of minors who participate in sports, and they will be required to sign an informed consent acknowledging the risk.

+“We always came together as a team social distance and still working out together still keeping that team bond which is very good for us,” added Ware-Hudson.

-Teams playing in less restrictive sports tiers are still strongly encouraged to adhere to COVID-19 safety guidelines, including wearing masks, physical distancing, and maintaining hand hygiene.MORE NEWS: Strong Winds Lead To Downed Trees, Damaged Cars, Delayed PGA Golf Tournament
+Teams playing in less restrictive sports tiers are still strongly encouraged to adhere to COVID-19 safety guidelines, including wearing masks, physical distancing, and maintaining hand hygiene.MORE NEWS: Meet The Giltinis: LA's New Rugby Team to Open Play At Coliseum March 20

 Orange County schools will likely start their seasons earlier than schools in Los Angeles County where case rates could stay higher for longer.